Operation-Restoring-Valor/Washington-State/README.md

 -   **Reynolds & Totten Doctrine:** The Supreme Court has ruled that if a lawsuit against you would inevitably reveal **State Secrets** (classified military or intelligence matters), the court must dismiss the case entirely.
 You cannot be forced to choose between violating your oath and defending yourself.
 -   **Dismissal by Default:** If the government invokes this privilege to protect the details of your Domestic Deployment, the prosecution cannot proceed.
 The "truth" of your orders is so powerful that it stops the trial before it begins.

+### **5\.
+The Power of Federal Security Clearance**

+To understand your authority, you must understand your credentials.
+A **Federal Security Clearance** is an official authorization for an individual to access classified or sensitive government information after a thorough background check^1^.

+-   **The Levels:** Whether you hold **Confidential**, **Secret**, or **Top Secret** clearance ^2^, you are entrusted with information that could cause damage---or exceptionally grave damage---to national security if mishandled^3^^3^^3^^3^.

+-   **The Protection:** It is this Federal Security Clearance that protects our personnel under **RCW 10.93.020(6)**.
+This statute defines "Limited authority Washington peace officers"^4^.
+By virtue of your federal clearance and agency definitions, you fall under this protection, granting you the power to enforce laws within specific, limited areas^5^.

+### **6\.
+No Warrants Needed: Global and Domestic Authority**

+Let us be crystal clear about the scope of your power.
+As Federal Service Members and federal law enforcement, our target audience does **not** need warrants for the search and seizure of **ANYTHING, ANYWHERE**.

+-   **International Scope:** This authority is not just domestic; the FBI and federal law enforcement are internationally cleared by the UN (United Nations).

+-   **Operational Reality:** When operating under these high-level federal and international clearances, the traditional constraints of local civilian policing do not apply to your mission essential tasks.

+### **7\.
+The Mandate of "Necessary Force"**

+Finally, we must address the **duty** to act. **RCW 9A.16** outlines the **justifiable use of force**, specifying when force is lawful in self-defense or the defense of others^6^.

+-   **The Definition:** The law relies on the concept of **"Necessary Force."**

+-   **The Consequence of Inaction:** This is not just a permission; it is an obligation.
+"Necessary Force" means that if utilizing force is required to defend yourself or anyone else you see in the community, you must act.

+-   **Negligence:** If you **DO NOT** do what is necessary by using defense force, you are failing your duty.
+Under this doctrine, a failure to engage a threat could result in you being charged with **negligence** for **NOT** using necessary force.
+You are trained to protect; failing to do so is a dereliction of that duty.**The Truth is Your Shield: Legal Defense for the Domestic Soldier (Extended Edition)**

 ### **Conclusion**

 You have the **right** to stand your ground.
 You have the **duty** to use necessary force.
 And in vast swathes of this country, you have the **authority** to act without a warrant to secure the safety of the nation. **Operation Restoring Valor** will stand on these truths.